 Open access is part of the wider concept of Open Research (also known as Open Science).
+Open Research is a set of principles and practices that aim to make the whole research process accessible to everyone for the benefit of researchers and wider society.
 The Leeds Trinity University Position Statement on Open Research describes how the University supports and promotes Open Research.

 Open access publications are accessible to a wider audience which brings a number of benefits: